SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 ### 5. Feature Scaling
 Since the ranges of independent variables considerably vary, I scaled all the independet variables.
 As all the data attributes have normal distributions with few outliers, I used ***StandardScaler*** to scale them.

-The result of feature sacling is the following:
+The result of feature scaling is the following:

 <img src="https://user-images.githubusercontent.com/67542497/105629054-1bcc4d00-5e84-11eb-934a-c7efe9d98fbc.png" width="600" height="600">

 ### 6. Multiple Linear Regression with Feature Selection
 I included all the independent variables in an initial multiple linear regression model to identify multicollinearity.
-After building this model, I also created a variance inflation factor (VIF) data frame and the result is following:
+After building this model, I also created a Variance Inflation Factor (VIF) data frame and the result is following:

 <img width="207" alt="VIF" src="https://user-images.githubusercontent.com/67542497/105631676-f8f56500-5e92-11eb-9959-70ddbd1644fb.png">

-According to the table above, there is very strong multicollinearity in our model because the independent variables are highly corrleated one another.
+According to the table above, there is very strong multicollinearity in the model because independent variables are highly corrleated one another.
-Therefore, I used a stepwise feature selection method until I got the best couple of data features.
+Therefore, I used a stepwise feature selection method until I got the best couple of data attributes.

 After repeating feature-inclusion/exclusion process based on VIF and correlations with RS, I got **OBP** and **ISO** as the independent variables in our multiple linear regression model.
 >> The result of the model is: